It's well known among current Aston Martin owners that, unless you are a masochist, replacing the battery in the Vantage was best left to the dealer.

 With juice to the battery I was able to roll the windows down and move the passenger seat forward.
 This allowed me just enough access to remove the parcel shelf rail.
 You will need an 8 mm socket for the first bolt and a Phillips screwdriver for the rest.
 (Photographs below).

-The infamous battery is finally visible.
+In the photograph below, the infamous battery is finally visible.
 The green arrow identifies the strap across the top of the battery.
 The red arrows point to the evil clamps that have caused grown men to drink alcohol and say bad words.

 To access the strap the sponge in the rear of the battery needs to be removed.